Help With Learning Disorders

 - Dyspraxia also called apraxia, is a condition characterized by a significant difficulty in carrying out routine tasks involving balance, fine-motor control, and kinesthetic coordination.
 Signs of the disorder in early childhood include not reaching developmental milestones on time, as well as clumsy and uncoordinated movements.
 Verbal dyspraxia describes a difficulty in the use of speech sounds, which may be the result of a developmental delay in the speech production area of the brain.
 Verbal dyspraxia may appear as a stand-alone disorder or accompany dyspraxia.

-To learn more about the specific symptoms of LDs, please refer to the DSM-IV criteria for Learning Disorders.
+To learn more about the specific symptoms of LDs, please refer to the DSM-V criteria for Specific Learning Disabilities (SLD).

 Source: (1) National Center for Learning Disabilities